ThunderSSGSS/Auth_Test/README.md

 # OVERVIEW
 This project is used to authenticate users and manage them.

-## This project uses
+## This project uses:
--Event driven arquitecture;
+- Event driven arquitecture;
--Docker, to run all microservices NB: You can use K8s;
+- Docker, to run all microservices NB: You can use K8s;
--Rabbitmq (broker), used to manage queues;
+- Rabbitmq (broker), used to manage queues;
--Celery, used to process tasks asyncronously;
+- Celery, used to process tasks asyncronously;
--Redis, to make cache;
+- Redis, to make cache;
--Nginx, to make an api gateway;
+- Nginx, to make an api gateway;
--Postgres, used to store data;
+- Postgres, used to store data;
--FastAPI, to building APIs;
+- FastAPI, to building APIs;
--python, with assyncronous programing.
+- python, with assyncronous programing.

 ### Why event driven arquitecture?